 Reticulocyte immaturity is related to cell volume and light scatter.
 Since more immature reticulocytes are larger, contain more RNA and cause increased light scatter, the cell volume and light scatter will increase with immaturity of the cell.

 Figure 1.3 illustrates the IRF and MRV algorithms.
-This figure is a representation of the VCS data that is shown on the three-dimensional and/or two dimensional analyzer displays.
+This figure is a representation of the VCS data that is shown on the two dimensional analyzer displays.